aTechGuide/graphql-blog-app/README.md

 - Allows clients to SignUp and SignIn
 - Allows authenticated clients to Fetch their profile
 - Allows authenticated clients to create, update and delete their post
-- Allows client to fetch all the `published` posts and authenticated users to fetch the drafts
+- Allows client to fetch all the `published` posts and authenticated users to fetch all of their posts
 - Allows clients to comment on a post

 # Tech Stack